tronprotocol/documentation/TRON_Development/TRON_Brochure_EN.md

 ##Community Plan

 The community is always an integral part of any blockchain project, so it is our hope to evoke the members’ passion for full participation in Tron’s construction.
 This is a belief that we have unwaveringly held since the very inception of our project.

 There are numerous ways for Tron’s community members to be a part of the project, for instance, through participation in core programming tasks or third-party development through APIs to be opened up by Tron.
-What’s more, a wide variety of competitions open to all users will be held for LOGO design, essay writing, poster design, competitive programming, etc.
+Furthermore, a wide variety of competitions open to all users will be held for LOGO design, essay writing, poster design, competitive programming, etc.

 + Providing Types